danyx23/elm-from-scratch/03 Functions and types.md

 --------

 There are two and a half kinds of comments in Elm.
-* Line comments, that start with -- and include everything after that.
+* Line comments, that start with -- and include everything after that until the line break.
-* Block comments, that include everything within {- and -}, regardless of line breaks extract
+* Block comments, that include everything within {- and -}, regardless of line breaks
-* Documentation block comments, that are work like block comments but are stated as {|- and -}.
-The single documentation block comment before every top level function or similar will be picked up by elm package as part of the documentation that will be generated for public elm packages.
+* Documentation block comments, that work like block comments but are stated as {-| and -}.
+The single documentation block comment before every top level definition will be picked up by elm package as part of the documentation that will be generated for public elm packages.

 ```Elm
 -- a line comment